Greyscarr/Greyscarr/README.md

 - 👋 Hi, I’m @Greyscarr
 - 👀 I’m interested in ...
-Games and Modding.
+Games, Digital Electronics, and PCB Design
-- 🌱 I’m currently learning ... the basics of html, css, java, etc.
+- 🌱 I’m currently learning ... how to use Unity.
 - 💞️ I’m looking to collaborate on ... projects in the future involving games which I enjoy.
 - 📫 How to reach me ...
 GitHub is where I will start.